Publish a telemetry stream

 Bridge a command back onto the local graph

-mirror your ROS 2 keep-last history.
+Set it to match your ROS 2 keep-last history.

 Shut down cleanly